filecage/creator/README.md

 If you have resources that can not be created without additional logic, but also should only be created once another component depends them, you can register a factory for this factory.
 A factory can be a callable, an instance of `Creator\Interfaces\Factory` or a class string of a Factory (see [lazy bound factories](#lazy-bound-factories)) and can be registered for any class resource, i.e. interfaces, abstracts or normal classes.

-*Please note* that factory classes share the interface with Factories for [uninstantiable class factories](#uninstantiable-classes) but are different features and are being called at different points in the creation order.

 ### Global Factories
 ````php
 <?php